Expand Your Child’s Ability to Read

 Play Develops the Thinking of a Child

-Children learn through play, story-telling, and imaging “what if we pretend that ….”
-Play is repetitive and this provides the child’s brain with the sensory-motor input they need to develop their imagination.
+Children learn through play, storytelling, and imaging “what if we pretend that…” Play is repetitive and this provides the child’s brain with the sensory-motor input they need to develop their imagination.
 Through their play, the child learns to learn and to think.

 The learning dimensions of a child 4-7 years old expand when their multi-sensory nature is given a “playing field” within which to explore and discover.
-Although the traditional early learner may seem precocious and capable of learning concepts and skills that older children are being taught, they also need lots of time for play, movement and imagination so that they can develop a healthy integration of all parts of their brain.
-It is unwise to sit this child behind a desk, tell them to be still, and expect them to develop abstract, logical thinking skills suited for the brain of an 11-year-old!
+Although the traditional early learner may seem precocious and capable of learning concepts and skills that older children are being taught, they also need lots of time for play, movement, and imagination so that they can develop a healthy integration of all parts of their brain.
+It is unwise to sit this child behind a desk, tell them to be still, and expect them to develop abstract, logical thinking skills suited for the brain of an 11-year-old.
 Such emphasis on logical development and stillness will restrict the dimensions of their learning and their preparation for successfully meeting the rigors of their future development.
 The imagination that develops in the first 7 years of a child’s life becomes the resource that will later enable the rich functioning of the logical areas of the left hemisphere of their brain.

 During the child’s first year, the corpus callosum, which connects the neurons and information of the two cerebral hemispheres of the brain, slowly begins to develop.
 Until the corpus callosum is fully developed and functioning, there can be little sharing and exchange of information between the 2 cerebral (thinking) hemispheres.
 As a result, in the 1 to 4-year-old child brain, most “thinking” occurs in the brainstem, the midbrain, and then the right cerebral hemisphere (the realm of intuition and imagination) of the child.
-This is why we call these thinkers “sensory thinkers” or “3-D thinkers.”
-They picture, hear, taste, smell, touch, feel, move and then imagine their world in terms of 3-D sensory input.
+This is why we call these thinkers “3-D thinkers.”
+They picture, hear, taste, smell, touch, feel, move, and then imagine their world in terms of 3-D sensory input.

 Around age 4, the corpus callosum begins to function more fully.
-Now all the information and processes occurring in both of the left and right hemispheres of the cortex, as well as in the rest of the brain, can begin to be connected and integrated.
+Now, all the information and processes occurring in both the left and right hemispheres of the cortex, as well as in the rest of the brain, can begin to be connected and integrated.
 From 4-7 years of age, the child creates an integrated balance between their sense of their body, their emotions, and their developing mind.

-From ages 7 to 11, the balance of a child’s awareness and thinking moves into the left hemisphere.
-The brain is now ready to begin developing its functions of logical thinking, deduction and abstraction.
+From ages 7 to 11, the balance of a child’s awareness and thinking moves into the left hemisphere: The brain is now ready to begin developing its functions of logical thinking, deduction and abstraction.
 During these years, a child gradually develops the ability to think abstractly and to know that they are other than what they think.
-The rich internal creativity and stimulating energy of their intuition (the creativity of their right hemisphere) is shared with their left hemisphere’s ability to linearly systematize, organized and analyze and express planned action in the physical world.
+The rich internal creativity and stimulating energy of their intuition (the creativity of their right hemisphere) is shared with their left hemisphere’s ability to linearly systematize, organize, analyze and express planned action in the physical world.
 Ultimately, as the left and right hemispheres of the brain work together, through the bridging of the corpus callosum, the rich mind of the teen, and later the adult, can develop.

 A child is usually around 11 years old before their brain and mind are ready to think objectively — to be able to see self as standing outside of what they are thinking and to operate on what they are thinking (e.g., to see that they can direct what they dream and send away images they do not want to experience, as in nightmares.).
-By age 15, the individual’s mind is no longer localized in any part of the brain, and seems to exist vaguely somewhere in their head.
-Brain and mind are no longer viewed as one unit, but rather as counterparts of the other’s function and development.
+By age 15, the individual’s mind is no longer localized in any part of the brain and seems to exist vaguely somewhere in their head.
+The brain and mind are no longer viewed as one unit but rather as counterparts of the other’s function and development.
 Conceptualization develops as the outer world provides models and opportunities for discovering, experiencing and developing an internal awareness and world-model that is no longer identified with the physical world itself.